riot/riot/doc/compare.md

 In Riot HTML comes first and JavaScript second.
 Both are under the same component, but neatly separated from each other.
 The HTML can be mixed with JavaScript expressions.

-No proprietary stuff, except the notation of enclosing expressions inside curly brackets.
+No proprietary stuff, except the notation of enclosing expressions inside curly braces.

 You see less boilerplate.
 Less brackets, commas, system properties and method names.
 Strings can be interpolated: `"Hello {world}"` instead of `"Hello " + this.state.world` and methods can be defined with compact ES6 syntax.
 Just less everything.